 - I make time for the gods, and I bring them offerings.

 - I honour the souls of the dead (optional: and I show them the way, if they are lost).

-- I remember who I am; and I honour the Great Oneness, from which we have all come.
+- I remember who I am; and I honour the Great Oneness, the source from which we all come.

 A background in New Age Spirituality has informed the writing-style of my own version of the 42 Positive Confessions.
-Influences from authors such as Melody, Diane Stein, Barbara Marciniak, James Redfield, Rhonda Byrne and perhaps others, with more recent input from ex-Satanist, Mark Passio have all shaped my world-view.
+Influences from authors such as Melody, Diane Stein, Barbara Marciniak, James Redfield, Rhonda Byrne and perhaps others, who have all shaped my worldview.
 New Age thought is often assigned with a negative connotation by today’s society and carries with it, a stigma.
 That’s all the more reason you should investigate these authors for yourself and formulate your own opinion.
 I believe the authors above express Isian ideals.

 Your own style of devotion may be totally different from mine, yet still express Ma’at perfectly.
 That’s a good thing!
 Kemeticism should be a rich tapestry of consciousness with a common goal in mind: upholding Ma’at.
 That is, divine order, justice, truth, freedom, respect, right-action and love.
 It is for this reason that I advocate for a degree of eclecticism in Kemetic pagan practice.
 We cannot have the aforementioned tapestry, without weaving together our common threads.

 Thank you, for reading Kemetic Blog.
 I hope you’ve found it informative and useful.
 Look for my upcoming post on ‘Applying The 42 Positive Confessions to the Kemetic Rosary’, a topic which sparks debate in the Kemetic community (and of course, I’ll be going there)!
 As always, stay safe and well.

 Revised August, 2023